 Following these top tips can make all the difference:

-- Start off with a short introduction to the nominee and their line of work
+- Start off with a short summary of the nominee and their line of work

 - Explain why they are being nominated

 - Include two or three examples of excellent best practice

-- Remember to explain the unique contribution the nominee has made to their service users, their colleagues, team and organisation and the profession as a whole
+- Remember to explain the unique contribution the nominee has made to people who use social work services, their colleagues, team and organisation and the profession as a whole

 - Write concisely and accessibly

 - Submissions must offer clear evidence of impact

-- Include a range of evidence and feedback from service users, colleagues and partners from other professional agencies
+- Include a range of evidence and feedback from people who use social work services, colleagues and partners from other professional agencies

 - Show evidence of creativity and innovation